 During the academic year, the TSUPD, the Counseling Center, Student Affairs and staff present programs on sexual assault, alcohol and drug awareness, dating violence, conflict resolution, and other topics related to crime prevention.
-These offices emphasize the TSUPD Annual Security Report 2015 Page 31 of 42 common theme that all awareness and crime prevention programs are to encourage students and employees to be aware of their responsibilities in security and the security of others.
+These offices emphasize the common theme that all awareness and crime prevention programs are to encourage students and employees to be aware of their responsibilities in security and the security of others.
 For information on availability of these programs call Student Affairs at 963-5621 or the Counseling Center at 963-5611.